-When a person buys a business some assets are subject to sales or use tax, while others are not.
+When a person buys the assets of a business some assets are subject to sales or use tax, while others are not.

 Items subject to retail sales tax

 The following items (tangible personal property) are subject to sales tax:

 - Capital assets such as machinery and equipment, office furniture, and vehicles

 - Consumable supplies such as office supplies, stationery, forms, canned software and magazines